 State law requires the Housing Element to contain a statement of "the means by which consistency will be achieved with other General Plan elements and community goals" (GC § 65583[c][6][B]).
-There are two aspects of this analysis: 1) an identification of other General Plan goals, policies, and programs that could affect implementation of the Housing Element or that could be affected by the implementation of the Housing Element, and 2) an identification of actions to ensure consistency between the Housing Element and affected parts of other General Plan elements.
+There are two aspects of this analysis: 1) an identification of other General Plan goals, policies, and programs that could affect implementation of the Housing Element or that could be affected by the implementation of the Housing Element and affected by the Housing Element and affected parts of other General Plan elements.

-The County is concurrently updating the Safety Element of the General Plan, and it will be consistent with the Housing Element Update.
-The County is not required under State law to complete a stand alone Environmental Justice Element.
 This Housing Element Update is consistent with the adopted 2030 General Plan.
-If amendments are needed, the Housing Element will be amended to be consistent with the existing elements.
 In the future the County will continue to ensure that the Housing Element's goals and policies are consistent with-and supported by-goals and policies in the other elements, amending the Housing Elements or other elements as necessary to maintain consistency.
 If any disadvantaged, unincorporated communities are identified in the County due to analysis required to comply with SB 244, the County will amend the Land Use and Housing elements per SB 244 requirements.